zinia94/EyeWarning/README.md

 1. Hardware
 - Android Device with minimum sdk 21
 - Mobile stand for vehicles
 2. Software
--download OpenCV Manager from google playstore
+- download OpenCV Manager from google playstore
--store shape_predictor_68_face_landmark.dat in internal storage of the android device from google playstore -Run the application
+- store shape_predictor_68_face_landmark.dat in internal storage of the android device from google playstore
+- Run the application

 # What I used
--Opencv Library
+- Opencv Library
--Dlib library
+- Dlib library
--Android Studio
+- Android Studio

 # Implementation